 - Fix any cracks in building foundations or broken screens.
 Employing exclusion practices is important for many pest problems, but exclusion does not have a major, direct benefit for flea control.
-However, sealing cracks, gaps and holes to help keep rodents or other potential hosts from gaining access into the home is an important indirect way to keep fleas outside.
+However, sealing cracks, gaps, and holes to help keep rodents or other potential hosts from gaining access into the home is an important indirect way to keep fleas outside.

 - Pets are at continual risk of picking up new fleas at the kennel, pet groomer, or while moving through yards and neighborhoods.
 The best way to avoid future household infestations is to maintain pets on a preventive treatment regimen of products.
-Consequently, any stray fleas pets happen to pick up are killed before laying eggs and infestations never become established.
+Consequently, any stray fleas pets happen to pick up are killed before laying eggs, and infestations never become established.

-To hasten elimination of fleas within the home, it may be desirable to treat the premises along with the pet.
+To hasten the elimination of fleas within the home, it may be desirable to treat the premises along with the pet.
 This is especially true with severe infestations when pets and people are suffering irritation from bites.

 Before such treatment, the pet owner should: